ChartPattern Logo

 Rising Wedge

-A rising wedge is a bearish reversal pattern that forms when price makes higher highs and higher lows, but the range narrows over time.
-It typically appears at the end of an uptrend.
+A rising wedge is a bearish reversal pattern that forms when price makes higher highs and higher lows within a narrowing channel that slopes upward.
+Despite the upward price action, the narrowing range signals weakening momentum and typically resolves with a sharp breakdown.

 How to Trade

-Enter a short position when price breaks below the lower trendline of the wedge.
-Set a stop loss above the most recent high within the wedge.
-The target is often the height of the wedge projected downward.
+Enter a short position when price breaks below the lower trendline of the wedge on a confirmed candle close.
+Set a stop loss above the most recent swing high within the wedge.
+The target is the height of the wedge projected downward from the breakdown point.

 Market Psychology